opentensor/developer-docs/docs/questions-and-answers.md

 ### Is there a central place where I can see compute requirements for mining and validating for all subnets?

-Unfortunately no. Subnets are neither run nor managed by Opentensor Foundation, except subnet 1.
-Moreover, a poor-performing subnet might be removed from a `netuid` and a new subnet may have taken its place. , and we have not automated tracking the subnets this way, yet.
+Unfortunately no. Not all subnets are run or managed by Opentensor Foundation.
+Moreover, a poor-performing subnet might be removed from a `netuid` and a new subnet may have taken its place.
+We have not automated tracking the subnets this way yet.
 Your best approach is to visit each subnet's GitHub repo for documentation via [Subnet Pages](./subnet-pages/index.md).

 ### Can I be a subnet miner or a subnet validator forever?